SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-permissions.md

  **Summary**: Learn how to assign permissions for mailboxes and groups in Exchange 2016 so other users can open the mailbox, send mail from the mailbox, or send mail from the group.

 In Exchange Server 2016, you can use the Exchange admin center (EAC) or the Exchange Management Shell to assign permissions to a mailbox or group so that other users can access the mailbox (the Full Access permission), or send email messages that appear to come from the mailbox or group (the Send As or Send on Behalf permissions).
-The users that are assigned these permissions on other mailboxes or groups are called delegates.
+The users that are assigned these permissions on other mailboxes or groups are called  *delegates*  .

 The permissions that you can assign to delegates for mailboxes and groups in Exchange 2016 are described in the following table: